lejogs/lejogs.github.io/_posts/2014-09-04-They-think-it's-all-over,-it-is-now.md

 > We reached the end

-While a full update on our last day will be forthcoming, we wanted to let you know that we made it to Land's End before we enjoy a few too many beers and, undoubtedly, drams of whiskey.
+While a full update on our last day will be forthcoming, we wanted to let you know that we made it to John O'Groats before we enjoy a few too many beers and, undoubtedly, drams of whiskey.
 This also gives us some time to consider our achievement and that we won't be waking up to another day in the saddle!
 We have several hours on the train tomorrow as we begin to work